MU Extension and County Council Partnership

 - MU Extension will use data provided by each county council to establish an average of actual miles driven for the past 3 years.
 Of that amount, 70% will be the counties contribution, 30% MU Extension’s contribution.
-For calendar year 2018, counties whose three year (2014-16) travel expenditures were less than the calculated projected county contribution, MU Extension will hold them harmless for calendar 2018 only.

 - Counties will be billed monthly for 1/12 of the county contribution to travel.